debonet/MDArray/README.md

 | sqrt | tan | tanh | trunc |

 _**value**_
-value is an `MDArray`, `Array`, or value.
+> value is an `MDArray`, `Array`, or value.
+>

-if value is an MDArray of same dimensionality of the calling MDArray, then operation is applied to the element
+> if value is an MDArray of same dimensionality of the calling MDArray, then operation is applied to the element
+>

-if value is an MDArray of smaller dimensionality, the higher dimensionalities are ignored, resulting in repeated use of each element
+> if value is an MDArray of smaller dimensionality, the higher dimensionalities are ignored, resulting in repeated use of each element
+>

-if value is an MDArray of greater dimensionality, the sub-MDArray is passed to the operator
+> if value is an MDArray of greater dimensionality, the sub-MDArray is passed to the operator
+>

-if value is an Array, it is treated identially to an `MDArray.dimension=1`,  resulting in repeated use of each element along the final dimensio.
+> if value is an Array, it is treated identially to an `MDArray.dimension=1`,  resulting in repeated use of each element along the final dimension.
+>

-otherwise value is used in the per-element operation directly.
+> otherwise value is used in the per-element operation directly.

 ## MDArray.prototype.applyOperation( f, [ mdarray | array | value ]* )